 Research shows that no matter how fertile you are, if you have sex outside of your fertile window, you most likely will not get pregnant (1).
-In fact, you may have as low as a 0% chance of getting pregnant before your fertile window and only one day after ovulation.
-If you are trying to conceive and not yet pregnant, you may be wondering how to pinpoint your fertile window and how to find out if you are even ovulating.
+In fact, you may a 0% chance of getting pregnant outside of your fertile window.

 The previous studies used a single measurement of oral or rectal temperature readings at fixed times in the morning, which is not an effective measurement to identify changes in circadian rhythm.
 Coyne and colleagues had women swallow an internal temperature sensor which measured core temperature readings throughout the day.
 They found unequivocal data results demonstrating that women have a significant decrease in their core temperature 1-2 days BEFORE their urinary LH-surge.
 The study results showed that if there was an internal sensor that women could use to measure their core temperature throughout the day, their fertile window would be precisely and effortlessly found each month.